Best Enrichment for Canary

 Physical Exercise Recommendations for Canary

 Physical activity for Canary should reflect their moderate exercise needs and Small (4.5-5.5 inches, 12-30 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Canary, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Canary birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Canary birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Canary benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Canary